 When Narrator is turned on, press the Caps lock key (also known as the Narrator key) together with other keys to navigate and interact with things on the screen.

 You can lock the Narrator key in Narrator settings so you don’t have to press the Caps lock key for each command.
 With Narrator turned on, open Narrator settings on the taskbar, select General, and then select Lock the Narrator key so you don’t have to press them for each command (Caps Lock).
+You can also press Caps lock + Z to lock the Narrator key.

 Windows keyboard shortcuts

 Windows and Windows apps have keyboard shortcuts that you can use alongside Narrator commands.
-For example, press the Windows logo key to open the Start menu, or, to open Action center, press the Windows logo key + A.
+For example, press the Windows logo key to open the Start menu, or, to open action center, press the Windows logo key + A.

 For a list of the keyboard shortcuts you can use in Windows, see Keyboard shortcuts in Windows.

-For a list of Keyboard shortcuts in Windows apps, see Keyboard shortcuts in apps.
+For a list of keyboard shortcuts in Windows apps, see Keyboard shortcuts in apps.

 To go beyond basic keyboard commands using the Tab, cursor, and function keys, use Narrator views.